 Each school in ACTS reserves the right to limit enrollment in certain courses for pedagogical reasons and set its own policies for the admission of students from other schools to such courses.
 A student who cross-registers is subject to the policies for grading at the school of cross-registration.

-Students are limited to one-third the total number of courses required in a degree program (nine for M.Div. and six for M.T.S., M.A.U.M., M.A.D.D.) for cross-registration.
+Students are limited to one-third the total number of courses required in a degree program (nine for M.Div. and six for M.T.S., M.A.M.) for cross-registration.
 However, transfer students may be more limited since no fewer than one-half of the units required for graduation must be taken at McCormick in order to be considered for a McCormick degree.
 Students may not cross-register in the last semester of their course of studies.

 Cross-Registration in Other Presbyterian Seminaries